Jaume Rocamora

 Charcoal drawing on handmade paper

 On the sheet of handmade paper, the stroke opts for parallel and oblique lines that provide dynamism, forming a visual fabric.
 The charcoal and the soft cellulose blending stick because the grays to gain tones in two directions, from shadow to dark black, with a cadence measured by the symmetry of the whole.
+Particularly remarkable is the chiaroscuro that develops from the two lateral sides of the paper to the narrow, oblique white stripes.
+The work, analyzed from one side to the other or from top to bottom, begins and ends in the same way.
+It could continue beyond its limits to infinity.

 The artist